oracle-livelabs/oci-core/oci-ignite-workshop/create-object-storage/object-storage/object-storage.md

 With Object Storage, you can safely and securely store or retrieve data directly from the Internet or from within the cloud platform.
 Object Storage offers multiple management interfaces that let you easily manage storage at scale.

 Object Storage is a regional service and is not tied to any specific compute instances.
 You can access data from anywhere inside or outside the context of Oracle Cloud Infrastructure.
-### Objectives

-In this lab, you will:
-- Create an Object Storage Bucket
-- Upload a sample Object to the Storage Bucket
-- Create a pre-authenticated link to access that Object Estimated Time: 15 minutes
+Estimated Time: 15 minutes

 [](youtube:ci-U-174T_8)